AiaRup/f-m1-siscode/README.md

 ## CSS

-In the project I used the package [**gulp-combine-mq**](https://www.npmjs.com/package/gulp-combine-mq) that groups all the mediaqueries at the end of the css document.
+In the project we used the package [**gulp-combine-mq**](https://www.npmjs.com/package/gulp-combine-mq) that groups all the mediaqueries at the end of the css document.

 ## Something is missing?